Good Medicine - Medical School II - Cover

 "I know about Nürnberg, but not that part of it."

-“That wasn’t actually part of the main trials, but was held later, under US jurisdiction, as opposed to international jurisdiction like the ones that tried the military and politicians.
-These trials focused on the doctors who did the experiments I mentioned.
+"That wasn't actually part of the main trials, but was held later, under US jurisdiction, as opposed to international jurisdiction like the ones that tried the military and politicians.
+These trials focused on the doctors who conducted the experiments I mentioned.
 Sixteen doctors were found guilty, and seven were sentenced to death by hanging.
 The end result was a ten-point code of ethics about medical experimentation, which included requiring the use of truly volunteer subjects; avoiding unnecessary pain and suffering; forbidding experiments where you know, in advance, death will result; no risk should be taken that is greater than the potential benefit of the resulting treatment; and the subject has the right to drop out if they believe they are at risk of death or permanent disability.
-There’s more, but those are the key points.”
+There's more, but those are the key points."

 "I read last year that they finally found Josef Mengele in South America, though he was dead, so they had to exhume the body to verify."

-“He was, unquestionably, one of the most evil men to ever have lived, and is a disgrace to the entire medical profession.
-So, back to boyfriends...”
+"He was, unquestionably, one of the most evil men to ever have lived and is a disgrace to the entire medical profession.
+So, back to boyfriends..."

 "Fundamentally, I need an Orthodox guy, but they are few and far between.
 There are only a couple in the right age group, and one of them is out of the question completely."